-The student has been consistently capitalizing the pronoun and has correctly continued to do so here in the student's own text.
+The student has been consistently capitalizing the pronoun and has correctly continued to do so here in the student's own text but does not capitalize the pronouns referring to Jesus (him; his)

 Student paragraph 1:

 The distinct Christology that results from the relationship between God and Jesus is an inherent character of Jesus' obedience to God.
 Walter Kasper writes, "In his being as Son Jesus has his radical origin in God and radically belongs to God.
 The turning of Jesus to the Father implies the prior turning of the Father to Jesus."
 Jesus' nature as Son is rooted in His relationship to His Father, in terms of both His Sonship and His obedience, or "self-surrender."